 Which MBA specialization has the highest salary?

-According to the BLS, some of the highest-paying management occupations related to MBA concentrations include computer and information systems management, financial management, marketing management, and human resources management.
-Each of these professions earned median annual wages above $125,000 as of 2021.
+According to the BLS, some of the highest-paying management occupations related to MBA concentrations include computer and information systems manager, financial manager, marketing manager, and human resources manager.
+Professionals in these roles all earned median annual wages above $125,000 as of 2022.

 Which MBA specialization is best?